centrica-engineering/muon/docs/component-guidance/inputter.md

 ### Different types of input

-This is a very versatile and expansive component used in forms – there are 15 types of `muon-inputter`:
+This is a very versatile and expansive component used in forms – there are 15 different inputs that can be chosen from within `muon-inputter`:

 #### Text